gsbdarc/rcpedia/docs/_getting_started/modules.md

 ## Managing Software Modules

 Sometimes you want to know the path where software binary is installed.
-For example, you might use this information to install some R packages from source.
-To get details about a currently loaded package, use:
+For example, this information can be useful when installing certain R packages from source.
+To get details about a currently loaded module, you can use the following commands:

 ```title="Terminal Command"
 ml R/4.2.1
 ml show R
 ```

-This will print the following information that might be useful:
+These commands will display information about the module, including details that might be useful for your task.

 ```{ .yaml .no-copy title="Terminal Output"}
 --------------------------------------------------------------------------------------------------